 The Legislature earlier this year delayed expanding Medicaid based on Daugaard's recommendation.
 Daugaard has said he is unsure if the federal government can cover its share of expanding Medicaid, the state-federal program that provides medical care to low-income people.

 South Dakota's Medicaid program now covers about 116,000 children, adults and disabled people.
-The expanded eligibility would add an estimated 48,500 people, mostly adults without children.
+Expanding Medicaid would add about 48,000 people, mostly adults without children.

-People earning up to 138 percent of the federal poverty level — $15,451 for a single person or $31,809 for a family of four — would be covered by an expansion.
-The federal government would fully cover spending on the extra people through 2016, and the state's contribution would rise in stages to 10 percent of the medical costs by 2020.
+The expansion would cover people earning up to 138 percent of the federal poverty level.
+The federal government would fully cover the expansion through 2016.
+By 2020, the state's contribution would rise in stages to 10 percent.

 The task force also discussed the timing of implementation if the Legislature ultimately decides to expand Medicaid.

 Follow Kristi Eaton on Twitter at http://twitter.com/kristieaton .